tiki-deprecated/website-home/frontend/content/blogs/guide-mobile-targeting.md

 other time.

-![Liam Neeson just learned the truth about mobile conquest.](/blog-images/0*UBDcb8kQmOJKJo9A.png)
+![Liam Neeson just learned the truth about mobile conquest.](/blog-images/0*UBDcb8kQmOJKJo9A.png) *Liam Neeson just learned the truth about mobile conquest.*

 And oh yeah, the reporting tied to this particular mobile conquesting endeavor is called “Audience DNA.”
 [Welcome to 1984](https://www.youtube.com/watch?v=h6HLTBwCFO0).